danitutu/painless-java-validator/README.md

 different way since warnings should not stop the execution flow.
 A warning can appear even in case of successful operations.
-One way to achieve this effect is to use a class where data an warnings can be added.
+One way to achieve this effect is to use a class where data and warnings can be added.
 - Use a `general` violation message field when the validation is not meant for any of the existing fields or it's related to multiple fields; for example, when